williamsharkey/iknowpi/README.md

 One tier only - free.

-(If you want to do these things, that is fine, just fork the project after JULY 4th 2016 and do whatever you like)
+(If you want to do these things, that is fine, just fork the project after July 4th 2016 and do whatever you like)

 # Private until JULY 4th 2016

 Right now this is a private club.
 Just William, Nooreen and Jay C. and Albert P. have been invited so far.

-Once this gets incubated I'll make it public and MIT liscensed.
+Once this gets incubated we will make it a public github project, and put an MIT liscense on it.
 The goal of having it private at first is to avoid distractions from the public while it is young.

 # Why was I invited to this club?